-This amendment would modify the FMPs for South Atlantic Snapper Grouper, Atlantic Dolphin Wahoo, Atlantic and Gulf of Mexico Coastal Migratory Pelagics, and Gulf of Mexico Reef Fish to require commercial logbooks to be submitted via electronic reporting forms instead of the currently used paper-based forms.
+This amendment would modify the FMPs for South Atlantic Snapper Grouper, Atlantic Dolphin Wahoo, Atlantic and Gulf CMP, and Gulf Reef Fish to require commercial logbooks to be submitted via electronic reporting forms instead of the currently used paper-based forms.
 The Councils have seen the value of moving to an electronic reporting platform for the commercial sector to improve data collection efficiency and accuracy.
-Paper form usage will eventually be eliminated except for during emergency and catastrophic conditions.

-During the December 2012 meeting, the South Atlantic Council approved a motion moving the commercial electronic logbook reporting action out of the Comprehensive Ecosystem-Based Amendment 3 that was being developed and indicated their wish to work with the Gulf Council on a joint amendment to implement an electronic commercial logbook.
+During their December 2012 meeting, the South Atlantic Council approved a motion moving the commercial electronic logbook reporting action out of the Comprehensive Ecosystem-Based Amendment 3 that was being developed and indicated its desire to work with the Gulf Council on a joint amendment for an electronic commercial logbook.
 The Gulf Council approved a similar motion in January 2013 to work jointly with the South Atlantic Council on modifying the submission procedure for the coastal logbook program.
 The SEFSC conducted a pilot study for commercial electronic logbook reports in 2015.
-Initially, an amendment incorporating results from year one of the pilot study was planned with a target implementation date of January 1, 2016; however an amendment has yet to be developed.
+Initially, an amendment incorporating results from year one of the pilot study was planned with a target implementation date of January 1, 2016; however, that amendment was not developed.

-As of 2021, voluntary commercial electronic logbook reports can be submitted by Southeast Region commercial permit holders through the ACCSP eTRIPS mobile 2 application.
-The timeline in Table 1.4.1. summarizes the progression of this amendment to date.
+As of 2021, permit holders with both GARFO and SERO federal permits have been able to voluntarily submit commercial electronic logbook reports through the e-Trips application.
+The timeline specified in Table 1.4.1. summarizes the progression of this amendment to date.